 Add lemons and brown sugar to a 2 liter bottle and add water.
 Cap the bottle tightly and shake until sugar is dissolved.

 *LOOSEN cap to allow pressure from the fermentation process to escape. * Date bottle and place in a convenient location that will be accessed daily as it must be shaken regularly, ideally several times daily.
 Before agitating, slowly loosen cap to allow gases to escape, then tighten cap fully and shake.
 Again loosen cap before storing the bottle.

 At the end of 3 months, strain the liquid into a clean container, composting the citrus rinds.

 Some of the garbage enzymes articles offer varying dilution ratios for use, but I haven’t been able to find the justification for it and don’t dilute mine.
 I have used it to clean my engagement ring, chicken coop, kitchen counters, refrigerator shelves and more with brilliant results.
 The scent that is left behind is delightful!
 In the last few weeks of fermentation, various herbs such as lavender or thyme may be added to make a more complex scent profile.

-Whether using apple cider vinegar or alcohol to clean the home or chicken coop, both are effective, organic, natural choices that are good for the environment and the health of both chickens and humans.
+Whether using vinegar or alcohol to clean the home or chicken coop, both are effective, organic, natural choices that are good for the environment and the health of both chickens and humans.